mitchallen/mitchallen/README.md

 ## About Mitch Allen

-I am a Full Stack Software Engineer currently focus on App development.
+I am a Full Stack Software Engineer currently focused on App development.

 I have: